 Though food poisoning appears to be a minor ailment, it can leave you drained for days.
 Take this opportunity to give some well-needed rest to your digestive system and body.

 Ensure you replace the water your body is losing by staying adequately hydrated.
 An oral rehydration solution is the best way to restore the balance of water and electrolytes lost.
 These are available as ready-to-drink or powder sachets which need to be mixed in water.
-If you can’t get your hands on them,
+If you can’t get your hands on them, try the following simple recipe to make it at home:

 - 3 pinches of salt